sooopic/system-analysis/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 I want to create something special for your task.

-I have no experience with trading systems, but I have faced with different types of information systems during my career.
+I have no experience with trading systems, but I've faced with different types of information systems during my career.
 Thus my technical background and analytical skills can be applied to any industry.
 I am always ready to learn something new!

-While perfoming this answers, I've learned a lot of new trading terms.
 {{% /blocks/lead %}}